thibault-caron/pokemon/README.md

 You have also an option to show your pokedex and add other pokemons to the game.

 - Language used: Python
-- Libraries used: PyGame, math, os, random
+- Libraries used: PyGame, json, math, os, random

 ## **Installation**